govfresh/govfresh.github.io/.github/ISSUE_TEMPLATE/research.md

 Copy:

-New @GovFresh research page on '' 🔬
+New @GovFresh research notes on '' 🔬

 [LINK]